 Start a Fire

 You’ll need a fire to stay warm, to cook and boil water.
 Make sure you have waterproof matches in your BOB, as well as a good lighter and a magnesium fire starter.
-You should build your fire in a safe, contained place – the last thing you need is an accident.
+You should build your fire in a safe, contained place, that will not make your location known to other survivors.

 Find Drinkable Water

-You may be able to go without food for several days, but water is a non-negotiable.
-You will need water within the first 72 hours, and it is critical that you find a clean source as soon as possible.
+You may be able to go without food for several days, but water is critical.
+You will need water within the first 72 hours, and it is critical that you find clean, drinkable water as soon as possible.

 If you’re not sure about the condition of the water, boil it, or use a water filter (home-made or store-bought), or chemical purification tablets that will make it drinkable.
 Hydration is a number one priority in a survival situation, so don’t neglect it!

 Signal For or Seek Out Help